nandofioretto/distributed_multiagent_optimization_survey/README.md

   which algorithms have been compared, what are the results?)
 - For new applications:
-  + In which category does the new application falls with respect to the categorization reported in Table5 of the survey paper.
+  + In which category does the new application falls with respect to the categorization reported in Table 5 of the survey paper.

 Failure to provide the required information may result in rejecting the proposal.